Code-dot-mil/code.mil/FAQ.md

 The updated strategy in [`CONTRIBUTING.md`](/Proposal/CONTRIBUTING.md) does not attempt to attach licenses to Government-written code.
 Rather, the strategy attaches the license to copyrighted contributions by using the Developer Certificate of Origin (DCO) process and to Government-written code in countries where that code is eligible for copyright protections.

-##Why not just put the Government-written code in the public domain and use CC0 1.0 Universal for copyrighted contributions and jurisdictions where you have copyright?
+##Why not just put Government-written code in the public domain and use CC0 1.0 Universal for copyrighted contributions and jurisdictions where you have copyright?

 Good point!
 We definitely considered this.
 CC0 1.0 Universal seeks to dedicate copyrighted work to the public domain by waiving the author's rights to the work worldwide under copyright law.
 Using CC0 1.0 Universal is one possiblity, but not the only one.
 There are many high quality and widely adopted open source and free software licenses, each with their own advantages and disadvantages.
 We are not intending to judge the merit of using CC0 1.0 Universal.
 Rather, we are positing that the project maintainer should have the freedom of choice when it comes to selecting the "best" license for that particular project.